-Are you a resident of one of the 25 states that participate in the Nursing Licensure Compact?
-If so, then you just made the process of getting licenses in additional states 25 times easier!
+Are you a resident of one of the states that participate in the Nursing Licensure Compact?
+If so, then you just made the process of getting licenses in many additional states easier!
 The NLC allows registered nurses whose permanent addresses are in one of the compact states to have one multistate license and practice in both their home state and other compact states.
 When beginning an assignment, many facilities will ask for proof of residence (usually a driver’s license), but that’s it!
 There’s no additional paperwork needed to practice in another compact state.
 Be sure to check out our Licensure Guide here for everything eNLC and a helpful FAQ on all things Licensure.

 Plan Ahead!
 These States May Make You Wait

 *Licensure information is subject to change at any time at the discretion of each state’s board of nursing.
 For the most up-to-date information available, please consult with each state’s board of nursing website.
-We have a state BON directory on the bottom of this post.

 If you’re dreaming of beginning your travel nursing adventure, don’t let the paperwork hold you back!
 Let TNAA’s Quality Assurance team walk you through every step of getting all the licensing and credentials you need once you’ve accepted your assignment.
 Apply now and get started today.